 - 6. Planning policy in England is set out by the government's NPPF (with a latest revision published in July 2021).
 However, in September 2020 the government proposed radical changes to the planning system in the White Paper "Planning for the Future".
-This led to widespread concerns being expressed, including by the PC that made a formal response to the White Paper which is available on the PC's website (www.horsmonden-pc.gov.uk/Planning 33517.aspx). - 7.
+This led to widespread concerns being expressed, including by the PC that made a formal response to the White Paper which is available on the PC's website. - 7.
 Subsequently Michael Gove was appointed Secretary of State for the Department for Levelling Up, Housing and Communities (DLUHC) with responsibility for the planning system; he has announced that the ideas set out in the White Paper are now under review with further proposals coming forward.
 Despite this uncertainty, the government appears to remain firmly committed to neighbourhood plans, in particular supporting their role in expressing local community vision and requirements for the design of new developments.